-In the 1980?s, Israeli Gavriel Iddan decided to find a better way to investigate problems in the small intestine.
-His company, Given Imaging, announced the capsule camera prototype in 1998 and the U.S. Food and Drug Administration approved its use in August 2001.
+In the 1980's, Israeli Gavriel Iddan decided to find a better way to investigate problems in the small intestine.
+His company, Given Imaging (Wikipedia), announced the capsule camera prototype in 1998 and the U.S. Food and Drug Administration approved its use in August 2001.

 In order for the imaging to be effective the gastrointestinal (GI) tract must be clean.
-This involves fasting for 2 days and swallowing ? pint of Magnesium Citrate.
-You?ve heard of the expression "the bottom?s fallen out of his world?"
-What the Magnesium Citrate does is to make it feel as though the whole world?s fallen out of your bottom.
+This involves fasting for 2 days and swallowing a pint of Magnesium Citrate.
+You?ve heard of the expression "the bottom's fallen out of his world?"
+What the Magnesium Citrate does is to make it feel as though the whole world is fallen out of your bottom.
 The stomach area must also be shaved.
-On 15th October 2002, I went to the Indiana University Hospital in Indianapolis to start the procedure.
+On October 15, 2002, I went to the Indiana University Hospital in Indianapolis to start the procedure.

 An eight-part sensor array was attached to my abdomen and connected to a waistband containing the data-recording device and its power pack.
 The capsule was activated and I swallowed it.
 I was then allowed to leave the hospital and go about my business for eight hours before returning to the hospital.
 On returning to the hospital the data sensors and waistband were removed.
 The data-recording device was attached to a computer and the images downloaded.
 The images were of surprisingly good quality.